ttokutake/kic/README.md

 ## Abstract

 - "kic" prevents someone from making a mess of directories.
-- For registered directories, "kic" autonomously moves "dust" files into "dust box".
+- For registered directories, "kic" automatically moves "dust" files into "dust box".
 - "dust" is file which is not specified as a requirement in "kic".

 ## Notice